 British citizens must have a full British passport to visit the countries featured on our website.
 Visas are not required by British citizens for any country other than India, Nepal and Turkey

 If your passport is in its final year, please check the requirements of the country you are visiting – some nations will not allow you entry unless your passport is valid for a further 3 or 6 months after your return date.
-It is possible that, once the UK leaves the European Union in March 2019, all British citizens will require up to 6 months' remaining validity after their return date to visit EU countries.
-See our Brexit advice page
+The UK government website has a useful tool to check if your passport has sufficient validity: www.gov.uk/check-a-passport-for-travel-to-europe

-for futher details.
-Entry requirements do change and you must check the up-to-date position in good time before departure.
 Some airlines may require passengers to have two blank facing pages in order to travel; you should check this directly with the airline if you are concerned.

-If you or any member of your party is not a British citizen or holds a non-British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.
+If any member of your party is not a British citizen or holds a non-British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.
 Note that many European countries now require that passports issued by non-EEA (European Economic Area) countries must be valid for 3 months beyond the period of intended stay.